nikhiltiru/cheatsheets/docker.md

 - to use jupyter

-  `docker run -u ubuntu --gpus all -v $PWD:/home/ubuntu -p 8888:8888 -it new_image_id bash`
+  `docker run -u ubuntu --gpus all --ipc=host -v $PWD:/home/ubuntu -p 8888:8888 -it new_image_id bash`

   - Start Jupyter inside container: